-The 2018 Annual New York State Conference will have 22 workshops divided into three series.
-See below for a full list of conference workshops, panelists and times!
+The 2018 Annual New York State Conference had 22 workshops divided into three series.
+See below for a full list of workshop descriptions, videos and presentations.

 Addressing the Homelessness & Affordable Housing Crisis Shubert, 6th Floor